arichtman/nix/README.md

 - What-the-fuck-ever is wrong with my desktop's networking
 - Disable password ssh access
 - `system.autoUpgrade.enable` make it Wednesday morning, after our flake updates
+- Look into using /disk/by- something that's not so finnicky

 ## Use